top of page

 Overview of the profession:

-Registered Nurses (RNs) are essential healthcare professionals who play a pivotal role in patient care.
-They are tasked with assessing patients' health issues and needs, administering medications, monitoring patient recovery and progress, and maintaining medical records.
+Registered nurses (RNs) are essential healthcare professionals who are pivotal in patient care.
+RNs assess patients' health issues and needs, administer medications, monitor patient recovery and progress, and maintain medical records.
 RNs work closely with physicians and other healthcare team members to provide a comprehensive healthcare approach.
-RNs are required to have an associate's degree in nursing (ADN) or a Bachelor of Science in Nursing (BSN) and must be licensed to practice.
-Their work environments are diverse, ranging from hospitals and outpatient facilities to home care and specialty care clinics, making them a cornerstone of the healthcare industry.
+To work as a Licensed Registered Nurse in Michigan, individuals must first earn an associate's degree in nursing (ADN) or a Bachelor of Science in Nursing (BSN) from a program approved by the Michigan Board of Nursing.
+Upon completing their ADN or BSN, individuals must apply for and pass the National Council Licensure Examination (NCLEX) and apply for a Registered Nurse License from the Department of Licensing and Regulatory Affairs.
+Once licensed, RNs work in diverse work environments, from hospitals and outpatient facilities to home care and specialty care clinics, making them a cornerstone of the healthcare industry.

 Overview